Apply for a Community Grant

 - Capital projects (where the capital piece is key to the success of the project)

 - Salaries as part of an overall project

 - Operating funds in cases of urgent need where an applicant has a plan for sustainability.

-- NEW Projects that respond to needs arising from COVID-19 pandemic in Port Coquitlam
+- NEW Projects that respond to needs recovering from COVID-19 pandemic in Port Coquitlam

 We Do Not Fund

-- Organizations that discriminate by race, religion, color, creed, sex, age or national origin
+- Organizations that discriminate by race, religion, colour, creed, sex, age or national origin

 - Individuals (note – except for bursaries and scholarships)